OmniScripterStorm/Student-Hub/README.md

-# Taguig Science High School (TagSci) — Grade 11 STEM Study Hub
+# Taguig Science High School (TagSci) — Grade 11 Student Hub
 > *"Leading the Road to Excellence"*

 A unified, offline-first, single-file study web application and OTA distribution system designed for the Grade 11 STEM cohort at Taguig Science High School.